monalizadsg/100days-of-code-log/README.md

 **New thing(s) learned:** I'm starting to learn how to make a form using a material ui.
 First time using grid.

 **Thoughts:** It kinda hard but I have to continue practice it to be comfortable with it.

+---

+### Day 42-43: September 8-9, Tuesday-Wednesday

+**Today's Objectives**:

+- Pair-programming with my mentor
+- Do some tasks for my budget app

+**New thing(s) learned:** Learned that making Constants if you have one is necessary when building an app to avoid having bugs/issues in the future.
+It is also easier to call it when needed instead of repeatedly typing it that can cause issues.

+**Thoughts:** Learning a lot from my mentor.
+What we're worrking on is a bit complicated but challenging at the same time.

+---